suryansh-tech/master-html5canvas/README.md

-# master-html 5 canvas
+# Ultimate Canvas Website Animation

+image

-## What is CANVAS
+## What is CANVAS:

-#### HTML5 Canvas is a feature of HTML5 that allows users to draw 2D shapes and bitmap images, interact with graphics on a page, and create animations
+### HTML5 Canvas is a feature of HTML5 that allows users to draw 2D shapes and bitmap images, interact with graphics on a page, and create animations

 - in this we learn a scrollbased animtion of html 5 for making this effect we need some stuff
 1. Frames [images]
 2. green sock animation library
-3. love
+3. basic of javascript
 4. ffmpeg software

 # lets start 👌